Skip to content

 t=0s: CPU at 2.4 GHz, temperature rising

-step_wise: reduce cooling_state by 1 → frequency drops to 2.1 GHz
+step_wise: raise cooling_state by 1 → frequency drops to 2.1 GHz

 t=12s: Temperature still rising (display + GPU also hot, but not managed)